secondo-database/secondo/Algebras/BasicEngine/README.md

 type: String (20.0)

-# Fetch information about the SRID 4326
+# Fetch information about the SIRD 4326
 SELECT * FROM INFORMATION_SCHEMA.ST_SPATIAL_REFERENCE_SYSTEMS WHERE SRS_ID = 4326\G

 # Get the SRID of the spatial data